akashbhalla-svg/product-research-automation/product-research/interviews/2025-11-03-agora-pi-lanningham-001.md

 -   **REQ-005 – Hybrid Registry:** Use L1 for long-lived topic discovery but allow off-chain/ephemeral registries for short-lived topics to reduce chain overhead.

 ## Gemini-normalised summary
+- Persona: Lead/CTO at Sunday Labs (SundaeSwap), representing DApp developers and infrastructure builders.
+- Top 3 pains:
+  - Reliance on unsecured Web2 channels (Twitter, Discord) exposes users to impersonators and wallet-draining scams.
+  - Current L1 transaction finality makes sub-second messaging impossible if every message requires on-chain proof.
+  - Fragmentation of messaging standards (e.g., Mithril DMQ vs. Agora) and language-specific SDKs (TypeScript only) creates unnecessary cognitive load and implementation barriers.
+- JTBD:
+  - Securely broadcast critical announcements (governance, features) to users without risk of platform compromise.
+  - Facilitate low-latency, interactive applications (e.g., gaming, intent matching) that require sub-second delivery.
+  - Unify infrastructure to handle multiple protocols via a single stack, avoiding the need to run complex sidecars or reverse-engineer undocumented APIs.
+- Suggested requirements:
+  - REQ-001 – Unified Messaging Standard: The protocol MUST extend or align with Mithril DMQ to avoid ecosystem fragmentation.
+  - REQ-002 – Capacity-Based Payment: The system SHOULD support prepaid capacity or credit accounts to enable messaging without per-transaction L1 latency.
+  - REQ-003 – Language-Agnostic APIs: APIs MUST be generic (e.g., gRPC) and well-documented for use in languages like Rust/Go, not just TypeScript.
+  - REQ-004 – Dual-Stack Support: Support message ingestion via both Cardano native mini-protocols and libp2p for interoperability.
+  - REQ-005 – Hybrid Registry: Use L1 for long-lived topic discovery but allow off-chain registries for ephemeral topics to reduce chain overhead.

+SOURCE_ANALYSIS = {
+  "used_pm_notes": 90,
+  "used_transcript": 10,
+  "reasoning": "The PM draft was highly detailed and accurate, capturing specific technical requirements (libp2p, gRPC) that were consistent with the transcript's broader discussion on architecture and latency."
+}